What You Need to Know About Heroin

 get treatment for withdrawal symptoms to help break the addiction cycle.

 In the last few years, overdose deaths in the U.S. have skyrocketed.
-In 2017 it was
+This increased

-death toll is mainly due to fentanyl being added to the heroin supply.
-Fentanyl is
+overdose death toll is mainly because of fentanyl being added to the heroin supply.

-another opioid that is 25 to 50 times stronger than heroin.
-Mixing fentanyl with heroin
+Fentanyl is another opioid that is 25 to 50 times stronger than heroin.
+Mixing fentanyl

-leads to an incredibly strong drug that is easy to overdose and die from.
-To make
+with heroin leads to an incredibly strong drug that is easy to overdose and die from.

-matters worse, another dangerous opioid called carafentanil has also been found in
+To make matters worse, another dangerous opioid called carafentanil has also been

-the heroin supply.
+found in the heroin supply.
 Carafentanil is 5,000 times stronger than heroin.
-It has been linked
+It has

 Parents, take note